ReachBeyond/VariableAndEventObjects/README.md

 the videos to be open-source.
 LGPL allows the code to be open source while still allowing gamedevs to use the project in a closed project.)

-However, the icons aren't my own.
-The icons folder has its own credits file.
+However, the icons aren't my own; they come from [www.flaticon.com](www.flaticon.com).
-This file conforms with their license requirements.
-If you plan on using these icons in your project, you must make sure to stick with these requirements.
+In every icons folder, there is a credits file.
+These credits files comply with flaticon's license.
+Keep this in mind if you plan on using these icons for your own projects.